Ukrainian language: Rus and Kingdom of Ruthenia

-During the 14th century, the Grand Duchy of Lithuania gradually established control over most of present-day Ukraine, except for Galicia, which would end up within the Crown of the Kingdom of Poland (since 1434 largely administered as the Ruthenian Voivodeship).
-Local autonomy of both rule and language was a marked feature of Lithuanian rule.
-In the Grand Duchy of Lithuania, administration evolved largely upon the legacy of Kievan Rus' law.
-Old East Slavic became the language of the chancellery, known as "Chancery Slavonic", and gradually evolved into the Ruthenian language.
-Ruthenian would be the prevailing language in the Lithuanian Metrica of the 15th and 16th century, and the original language of the Statutes of Lithuania (1529, 1566, and 1588), that were only later translated into Latin, and then Polish.

 In the Crown of the Kingdom of Poland (1569–1648)

 Polish rule, which came later, was accompanied by a more assimilationist policy.
 By the 1569 Union of Lublin that formed the Polish–Lithuanian Commonwealth, a significant part of Ukrainian territory was moved from Lithuanian rule to Polish administration, resulting in cultural Polonization and visible attempts to colonize Ukraine by the Polish nobility.

 Many Ukrainian nobles learned the Polish language and converted to Catholicism during that period in order to maintain their lofty aristocratic position.
 Lower classes were less affected because literacy was common only in the upper class and clergy.
 The latter were also under significant Polish pressure after the Union with the Catholic Church.
 Most of the educational system was gradually Polonized.
 In Ruthenia, the language of administrative documents gradually shifted towards Polish.

 Ukrainian culture and language flourished in the sixteenth and first half of the 17th century, when Ukraine was part of the Polish–Lithuanian Commonwealth, albeit in spite of being part of the PLC, not as a result.
 Among many schools established in that time, the Kyiv-Mohyla Collegium (the predecessor of the modern Kyiv-Mohyla Academy), founded by the Orthodox Metropolitan Peter Mogila, was the most important.
 At that time languages were associated more with religions: Catholics spoke Polish, and members of the Orthodox church spoke Ruthenian.
 As witnessed by contemporary documents, such as the lexicon of Pamvo Berynda, there was a strong mutual influence between Church Slavonic literary varieties and the common speech of Ukraine during that time.

 Polish has had heavy influences on Ukrainian, particularly in Western Ukraine.
 The southwestern Ukrainian dialects are transitional to Polish.
 As the Ukrainian language developed further, some borrowings from Tatar and Turkish occurred.
 Other languages which influenced Ukrainian speech during that time were Latin and Greek.